mark-andrews/intropy4ds/readme.md

 This entire course can be done using this approach.

 On the other hand, for those wishing to install on their own devices (Windows or Macs), instructions are available [here](software.md).

+## Recordings

+Video recordings of the sessions are linked from [here](recordings.md).
+These are password protected videos.
+The password was distributed in class.